khushaljethava/khushaljethava.github.io/_tabs/privacy-policy.md

 **Withdrawing your consent:** If we are relying on your consent to process your personal information, which may be express and/or implied consent depending on the applicable law, you have the right to withdraw your consent at any time.
-You can withdraw your consent at any time by contacting us by using the contact details provided in the section '[HOW CAN YOU CONTACT US ABOUT THIS NOTICE?](#contact)' below.
+You can withdraw your consent at any time by contacting us by using the contact details provided in the section contact below.